 People around the age of 55 to 60 may show signs of cataracts.
 Removal of the natural lens inside the eye, Refractive Lens Exchange (RLE), can be a better alternative to laser vision correction.
 After the natural lens is removed, there are a number of intraocular lens (IOL) options to provide a full range of vision.

-Those with significant cataracts are not candidates for laser vision correction.
-Instead, cataract surgery is usually recommended to restore vision.
+Those with significant cataracts, cataract surgery is usually recommended to restore vision.
 The same IOL options are available to cataract patients as they are for refractive lens exchange patients.